SureMileage provides companies with an easy-to-use mileage tracking software that streamlines every step of the reimbursement process.

 Though there aren’t many hard and fast IRS mileage requirements for reimbursing employees, the IRS is strict about what is and is not deductible.
 For most cases, a deduction can only be claimed if the taxpayer has a log of their miles and expenses.
 This means your employees will need to ensure that they account for every mile driven on behalf of your company as well as vital information about each trip.
 Tracking this information can be done using the traditional method of keeping a paper log or using software to get more accurate information.

 In today’s world, business can happen anywhere.
-As an employer, you have a responsibility to ensure your employees keep an accurate mileage trip log.
-In the past, this meant providing your employee with a paper logbook and reviewing it with a fine-tooth comb for any mistakes or inaccuracies.
+As an employer, you have a responsibility to ensure your field employees keep an accurate mileage trip log.
+In the past, this meant providing your employee with a standard paper mileage logbook and reviewing it with a fine-tooth comb for any mistakes or inaccuracies.
 In contrast to traditional mileage reimbursement systems, SureMileage calculates the exact amount of mileage to be reimbursed based on the employee’s starting and ending points.
 Automating mileage tracking reduces reporting inconsistencies, and our point-to-point reimbursement eliminates IRS-disallowed travel like side trips.

 With SureMileage, businesses also have an organized, secure system for managing reimbursements, and employees will have an easy and accurate way to log mileage.
 Because SureMileage makes expense report submission such a straightforward and easy process, manages the approval process, and integrates seamlessly with your existing accounting systems, the chances of expense report-related financial mishaps are greatly diminished.
 On top of helping reduce the amount of fraud and errors, by automating the reimbursement process, procedures that could take hours to complete can be done in just a few minutes each day.